Yin Shun: Encounter with Master Cheng Yen

 Master Yin Shun then said to her, "Our karmic relationship is very special.
 As a nun, you must always be committed to Buddhism and to all living beings."

 Since the registration for the novitiate was about to end within the hour, the venerable master quickly gave the young disciple her Buddhist name, Cheng Yen, and told her to get going and begin the novitiate promptly.
 At that moment, the conditions for the creation of the Tzu Chi Foundation began.

 In the summer of 1979, Master Yin Shun came to Hualien.
 Living in this beautiful but undeveloped part of the island, Cheng Yen told Master Yin Shun about her aspiration to build a high-quality hospital for the people living in eastern Taiwan, where there were few medical facilities.

 As he listened to her, he could foresee the daunting challenges lying ahead.
 Like a father sharing his life experiences with his daughter, he said, "Just like the time you told me you intended to begin charity work, I reminded you to think whether you would have the strength and the money when more people came to you for help.
 The task can only be realized with unwavering commitment."

-Seeing his disciple's resolution, Master Yin Shun's mind was put at ease.
 With this talk, the hospital construction project began.
-Although Cheng Yen would soon face many insurmountable difficulties and challenges, Master Yin Shun's support gave Cheng Yen the strength to go on.
-He transferred virtually all the monetary offerings made to him by his followers to the hospital construction.
-The sum accumulated throughout the years was truly sizable.